 After earning state certification, some drug counselors continue to earn a national certification such as becoming a National Certified Addiction Counselor (NCAC) or a NCAC II.
 The NCAC II requires a bachelor's degree as well as extensive counseling experience and state certification.

 Higher education allows counselors to serve as a greater resource to their clients, and work on a more independent and individualized level.
 If your goal is to become a private practitioner, run a treatment center, supervise programs, or accept insurance reimbursements for psychotherapy, you will most likely need a master's degree in drug and alcohol counseling or a post-bachelors online certificate as well as a state license.
+You will have the option to work in various settings—medical rehabilitation institutions, outdoor rehabilitation, community outpatient services and even private practice.

 In whatever setting they may practice, counselors will commonly provide the following types of services to their clients: